This post contains affiliate links.

 ✘ 6 year expiration

-The Evenflo Maestro Sport harness-to-booster car seat is probably one of the best options for a travel car seat for kindergartners if you want one that will last a good few years.
+The Evenflo Maestro Sport harness-to-booster car seat is probably one of the best options for a travel car seat for kindergartners if you want one that will last a good few years and your child is on the lighter side.
 It offers nice height limits as a forward-facing harness and then plenty of room in high-back booster mode.

 It’s hard to beat the all-around package of the Maestro Sport.
 It’s got enough padding to keep riders happy (unlike the previous version) and is light enough that we regularly carry it through the airport by the straps since we no longer bring a stroller.
 At only 9lbs, it’s truly a lightweight harness booster seat!